 Afterwards you send them a copy of your best-selling book with a note: ‘This book was written at an extremely messy desk.’

 That’s my fantasy anyway, you can make up your own.

 As you can see from the image of my desk at the beginning of this post, I subscribe to the volcano theory, and also to the school of post-it-note prompts.

 The last word belongs to Einstein who said, ‘If a cluttered desk is a sign of a cluttered mind, then what are we to think of an empty desk?’

-What are your thoughts?
-Are you a messy or clean desk supporter?
-I'd love to hear your comments (and justification of your status) in the comments box below.
+Leave a comment (and justification of your status) in the comments box below.